Nancy 2018 movie poster

 Maybe I’m incorrect, but the synopsis suggests that Nancy believes she is a kidnapped child she sees on the news.
 She doesn’t call the police, she goes straight to the parents and announces her theory.

-Irrespective of the IMBd.com synopsis and many reviews, I felt like Nancy was just an amazing storyteller who had the ability to immerse herself into situations she thought might get her closer to the life she thought she should have.
+Irrespective of the IMBd.com synopsis and many reviews, I felt like Nancy was just an amazing storyteller who could immerse herself into situations she thought might get her closer to the life she thought she should have.
 I also thought her character knew she had this astute ability to create fictitious scenarios based on what she thought others wanted to hear.
 In other words, the synopsis on IMBd is incorrect.

 They’re Not Plot Holes – Nancy Movie Ending Explained